 You’ve probably heard about manifestation or the law of attraction before, but does positivity and asking the universe for something actually make it come true?
-When we think about manifestation, we often think about visualizing something we want.
-Put the desire out into the universe with a positive attitude, and it will appear.
-However, manifestation is not the conjuring of a desire out of thin air.
-Instead, it requires a combination of skills and qualities to manifest those things that we want.
-These characteristics include imagination, motivation, problem-solving, goal setting, patience, mindfulness, determination, persistence, emotional attunement, and action.
+Well, some say that if you put the desire out into the universe with a positive attitude, it will appear.
+But this doesn’t happen out of thin air.
+Learning how to manifest positivity in the new year takes a combination of characteristics including imagination, motivation, problem-solving, goal setting, patience, mindfulness, determination, emotional attunement, and action.

-Some of us might have a process for identifying and achieving what we want.
-For those of us who don’t, a valuable starting point can be to use SMART goals.
+Learning how to manifest positivity in the new year is great, but to really see a change, you should consider setting goals as well.
+Erin O’Neil LCSW shares that a valuable starting point can be to use SMART goals.
 SMART is an acronym that stands for Specific, Measurable, Achievable, Relevant, and Time Sensitive.
 It is a process of breaking an idea into smaller steps that can lead to its achievement:

 S = Specific.

-Being specific about a goal means being able to answer the who, what, where and why of what you want.
+Being specific about a goal means being able to answer the who, what, where, and why of what you want.
 Who does this include?
 What is it exactly?
 Where do you have to be to achieve it?
 Why do you want it?
 If you want to manifest a healthier physical body, then what does this look like to you?
 Does it mean you will be stronger?
-Does it mean you will reach a goal weight?
-Does it mean you will be able to run a 5K for the first time?
-It’s hard to manifest what you want when the vision isn’t clear in the first place.
+Maybe it means you will reach a goal weight or that you will be able to run a 5K for the first time.
+Remember, it’s hard to manifest what you want when the vision isn’t clear in the first place.

 M = Measurable.